gin66/FastAccelStepper/extras/doc/n_axes_whitepaper.md

   `P` carried and continue; prepare a deceleration only as far as the new master’s envelope / remaining-to-stop require (§8.4).
 - **Master axis reverses sense**: `R` ends here, `P → 0`.
+- **An axis tied with the master** (`|Δ|` equal) reverses or goes
+  idle: also a hard stop.
+The tie-break that named the other axis master did not make this a shorter-slave cusp (the F6 dog-leg).
+  A strictly shorter slave that reverses is the circle cardinal: the DDA takes it through 0 and `R` does not end (§8.8).

 The 2° test